mitchallen/richmond/README.md

     $ npm install richmond-web-controller --save

 __Important Note:__ be sure to be using the latest __richmond-web-controller__.
-There was to a database id validation bug in earlier versions (fixed in 0.1.3).
+There was a database id validation bug in earlier versions (fixed in 0.1.3).

 * * *